 An introduction to the pathobiology of human disease as it relates to principles of cytoskeleton and membrane biology.
 The course reviews basic intracellular mechanisms and examines how they go awry in respiratory, heart and kidney diseases, diabetes, cancer, neurodegeneration and during viral and microbial infections.

-Repeat Status: Not repeatable for credit Prerequisites: BIO 500 [Min Grade: C]
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: BIO 500 [Min Grade: C]